and1er/ops-to-devops/README.md

 1. are self-education ready;
 2. don't afraid to make something work even in a simple/dirty way before making it better;
 3. know what's burnout at work (please, avoid this!), if you know Russian, see [this](https://youtu.be/TeSOcYzwx9A) and [this](https://youtu.be/fppiS0gUX7A) videos from our IT colleagues about this;
-4. have Linux/Unix environment to work (any Linux, MacOS, Windows with WSL or Linux VM onboard), [here's my Linux WS setup example](https://github.com/and1er/linux-ws);
+4. have Linux/Unix environment to work (any Linux, macOS, Windows with WSL or Linux VM onboard), [here's my Linux WS setup example](https://github.com/and1er/linux-ws);
 5. have an IDE (I recommend [VSCode](https://code.visualstudio.com/) with a lot of free plugins and Remote-SSH workspace feature);
 6. saw the [DevOps Roadmap](https://roadmap.sh/devops) to know approximate path.